Embedded systems testing: methods, challenges and best practices

+Embedded systems testing requires a fundamentally different approach compared to standard software testing.
 These systems operate under hardware constraints, real-time requirements, and tightly coupled interactions between components.
 As a result, many issues cannot be detected using traditional testing methods.

 What makes embedded systems difficult to test